-If you were in any way busy mid June, surely you would have missed it.
-But that was when, in the US, everyone downed tools and stripped off anything stylishly woollen or polyester to take part in National Seersucker Day.
-Of course, very few people would have done anything of the kind, this being more an industry marketing exercise.
+Each June in the US everyone downs tools and strips off anything stylishly woollen or polyester to take part in National Seersucker Day.
+Of course, very few people do anything of the kind, this being more an industry marketing exercise.
 But, still, it’s one in the eye for denim, which is yet to be celebrated in such a way.
 Yet perhaps seersucker needs it.

-Aside from its somewhat unappealing name – it comes from the Persian ‘shir’ or ‘shekar’ for ‘milk and sugar’ – not everyone has been able to get their heads around the fact that this cotton fabric is permanently creased, even if that is in neat vertical rows of an alternating bobbly textured and smooth finish (hence ‘milk and sugar’).
+Aside from its somewhat unappealing name – it comes from the Persian “shir” or “shekar” for “milk and sugar” – not everyone has been able to get their heads around the fact that this cotton fabric is permanently creased, even if that is in neat vertical rows of an alternating bobbly textured and smooth finish (hence “milk and sugar”).
 It’s this characteristic which gives seersucker its renowned functionality: the material’s natural puckering ensures it stands away from the body, thus allowing greater air circulation and keeping you cooler.
 It also allows seersucker to hold its shape, no matter how humid it gets.
-And, counter-intuitively, since it’s crumpled anyway, it’s hard to actually look crumpled wearing it – something that also makes it good for travelling with/in.
+And since it’s crumpled anyway, it’s hard to actually look crumpled wearing it – something that also makes it good for travelling with/in.

 All of the aforementioned qualities mean that seersucker is almost exclusively identified with high summer, and is most often – and most traditionally – found in stripes of white and pale blue.